 Diversity can beget diversity in ecology.
 Within community interaction theory, intransitivity in competition can promote higher levels of species diversity and at times provide a buffer against a single winning species in mixtures (Maynard et al., 2017).
 Nonetheless, increasing richness need not necessarily increase all measures of function nor enhance all estimates of diversity mediated by plant-plant interactions.
-Here, the overarching net positive effect of shrubs most likely generated playing fields within their canopy understorey that subsequently produced a competitive melee.
+Here, the overarching net positive effect of shrubs most likely generated opportunities within their canopy understorey that subsequently produced a competitive melee.
 Shrubs thus influenced protege diversity and their respective networks that in turn increased the relative frequency of indirect, and at times, negative interactions (Aschehoug & Callaway, 2015).
 This is akin to the finding that biodiversity-ecosystem functions can shift with successional stage as well (Mori et al., 2017).
 These are critical issues for the theory of biodiversity ecosystem function (particularly when the focus is on resilience and diversity responses) because naturally-assembled communities in relatively high-stress ecosystems can be structured by dominant plant species particularly at earlier successional stages.
 This is not the first instance of reductions detected in diversity at fine-scales because of the facilitation by foundation plant species (Kikvidze et al., 2015).
-Reductions in functions such as biodiversity maintenance strongly suggest that future observational and manipulative experiments exploring diversity-function outcomes should include tests for mediation by foundation species in relevant ecosystems including but not limited to grasslands, steppes, deserts, and scrublands.
+Reductions in functions such as biodiversity maintenance strongly suggest that future observational and manipulative experiments exploring diversity-function outcomes should include tests for mediation by foundation species in relevant ecosystems.

 From a conservation perspective, incorporating foundation species into diversity-function experiments can also address the call to increase the relevance of this theory for conservation efforts (Srivastava & Vellend, 2005).
 This work highlights the need for restoration strategies to manage and protect both native diversity and concomitantly address foundation plant effects directly through enhanced functions such as buffering (Eldridge et al., 2015; Swanson et al., 2019) and indirectly through their biodiversity effects (McIntire & Fajardo, 2014).
 In a related synthesis of naturally-assembled communities, the strength and direction of effects was also highly variable, and it was similarly concluded that other drivers of function can be even more important than direct biodiversity effects (van der Plas, 2019).
-The former synthesis was a systematic review and primarily examined relative reporting frequencies of the published studies on both plot design and specific ecosystem function but supports the experimental innovation proposed herein that composition of certain species like shrubs can be significant levers of functional change.
+This synthesis supports the experimental innovation proposed herein that composition of certain species like shrubs can be significant levers of functional change.